dsrkafuu/dsr-vmc/README.md

 # DSRVMC Vanilla Modpack

-Lightweight vanilla modpack for DSRVMC project.
+Lightweight vanilla Minecraft modpack for DSRVMC project.

 For players from China, check out [DSRTOOLS](https://tools.dsrkafuu.net/minecraft) for more details.